hmbudzinski/Bootstrap-Portfolio/README.md

     My page features links to my other pages, a collapsable navbar, responsive images and a responsive layout.

 ## Difficulties:
     I had less difficulites creating this page than I did the first portfolio page, but the issues that I did have were harder to solve since I am so new to bootstrap.
-Getting my portfolio page to align correctly and my navbar to operate correctly where very difficult and I wouldn't have been able to complete it without help.
+Getting my portfolio page to align correctly was very difficult and I wouldn't have been able to complete it without help.
+I also had a lot of difficulty with getting my hamburger menu to work properly.